-Sign in or register to access money you’ve paid under the apprenticeship levy and pay for apprenticeship training.
+Sign in or register to access funds to pay for apprenticeship training.

-1. Before setting up your account on the apprenticeship service
+1. Before setting up your apprenticeship service account

 2. Setting up multiple connected organisations in your account